SamMilnes/DS-Individual-Final-Project/README.md

 Even though I did this project for my data science class project, I plan on trying to make my model more accurate and mess around with it more in the feature.
 ## Reference
 Write Reference Here
+## Instructions For Running Project
+The only special instructions for running the code is to change the file path to the csv data file being read in.
+When I created this project, I used Google Colab so I had the file in my drive and read it in that way.

+To run the code, you need to download this file